 Cybersecurity Maturity Model Certification (CMMC) Part 2: Process Maturity's Role in Cybersecurity

-Katie Stewart co-authored this blog post.
+Katie Stewart coauthored this blog post.

 Process maturity represents an organization's ability to institutionalize their practices.
 Measuring process maturity determines how well practices are ingrained in the way work is defined, executed, and managed.
 Process maturity represents an organization's commitment to and consistency in performing these practices.
 A higher degree of process institutionalization contributes to more stable practices that are able to be retained during times of stress.
 In the case of cybersecurity, having mature cybersecurity processes will improve an organization's ability to prevent and respond to a cyberattack.

-In the first blog post in this series, we introduced the Cybersecurity Maturity Model Certification, or CMMC.
+In the first blog post in this series, we introduced version 1.0 of the Cybersecurity Maturity Model Certification, or CMMC.
 We talked about the two aspects of the CMMC, leveled practices and process maturity.
 In this blog, we are going to take a closer look at process maturity and how this aspect differentiates the CMMC from existing DoD compliance standards.

 The SEI's Established History with Process Maturity